oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 Buffer index:  0 1 2 3 0 1 2 3 0 1 2 3
 ```

-The *Current History Buffer Index* is 3, that is the next history buffer to write into is 3.
-Now the LZ77 decoder receives a {length, distance} pair of `{4, 9}`, which means copy "H O M E".
+The *Current History Buffer Index* is 3.
+That is, the next history buffer to write into is 3.
+Now, the LZ77 decoder receives a {length, distance} pair of `{4, 9}`, which means copy "H O M E".
 To read the `N=4` elements, the LZ77 decoder unconditionally reads from each history buffer in parallel and computes a shuffle vector to reorder the output.
 To compute the shuffle vector, the LZ77 decoder determines which buffer should be read from first: `first_buf_idx = ('Current History Buffer Index' - distance) % N`.
 In this case `first_buf_idx = (3 - 9) % 4 = 2`.
 Then, the shuffle vector is computed as: `shuffle_vector = {first_buf_idx, (first_buf_idx + 1) % N, ..., (first_buf_idx + N - 1) % N} = {2, 3, 0, 1}`.
 The output from the `N=4` history buffers in this case would be "M E H O", since "M" is in buffer 0, "E" is in buffer 1, and so on.
 Finally, the shuffling happens as follows:
 ```
 input = {'M', 'E', 'H', 'O'}
 shuffle_vector = {2, 3, 0, 1}